 These sessions are intended to stimulate informal, lively discussions around topics of interest in the field of education finance.
 The roundtable session format allows maximum interaction with the presenters by eliminating the formal presentation format.
 Papers accepted for a roundtable session will be grouped by the program chair into tables with three to five papers per table clustered around shared interests.
 Each roundtable will have a designated chair who is knowledgeable about the research area to facilitate interaction and participation.
 The proposal should include an overview of the presentation, the concept/ideas to be discussed, context as discussed in the literature, structure of participant interaction, outline of questions to be addressed, and implication for the profession.

-The deadline to submit proposals for the 11th Annual Conference of the National Education Finance Academy is January 15, 2021.
-Proposals will be submitted electronically on our new website: https://www.viethconsulting.com/members/proposals/propselect.php?orgcode=NEFA&prid=919845.
+The deadline to submit proposals for the 13th Annual Conference of the National Education Finance Academy is February 5, 2023.
+Proposals will be submitted electronically at www.nationaledfinance.com.
 All proposals will be reviewed using blind review by members of the Conference Planning Committee.
-All presenting authors of accepted papers and all participants in accepted sessions (including session facilitators) are required to register for and attend the Annual Conference and to be present at the scheduled sessions.
+All presenting authors of accepted papers and all participants in accepted sessions (including session facilitators) are required to register for and attend (in-person or virtually) the Annual Conference and to be present at the scheduled sessions.
 Submission is a commitment to attend the conference in Tampa.
-Participants will be notified of acceptance by February 15, 2021.
+Participants will be notified of acceptance by February 15, 2023.

 Scholars, practitioners, policymakers, and graduate students interested in educational finance issues are invited to participate in the 2023 Annual Conference of the National Education Finance Academy by submitting paper proposals centered around the theme.